 TMEA is funded by the British Government and the governments of Belgium, Denmark and Sweden, among others.

-We have been appointed by TMEA Rwanda as its Results and Performance Monitoring Advisor, to lead on the design and delivery of its monitoring and evaluation framework.
-This is a comprehensive position which encompasses substantial quality improvements to the TMEA Rwanda country programme logframe and continuing mentoring and capacity building support to each of the 18 Rwandan partner organisations.
-This support aims to improve the quality and coherence of their projects’ design, to develop key performance indicators which are aligned to TMEA’s objectives, to compile baseline information and to develop systems for on-going reporting.
-Itad is working across a range of different sectors with government institutions, private sector companies and civil society institutions.
+We were appointed by TMEA Rwanda as its Results and Performance Monitoring Advisor, to lead on the design and delivery of its monitoring and evaluation framework.
+This position encompassed substantial quality improvements to the TMEA Rwanda country programme logframe and continuing mentoring and capacity building support to each of the 18 Rwandan partner organisations.
+Our support aimed to improve the quality and coherence of their projects’ design, to develop key performance indicators which are aligned to TMEA’s objectives, to compile baseline information and to develop systems for on-going reporting.